Akhila-andhavarapu/HeartDiseasesPrediction/README.md

 world, we can use various machine learning algorithms to analyze the data for hidden patterns.
 The hidden patterns can be used for health diagnosis in medical data.

+# PREDICITIVE MODEL SELECTION
+We have taken 2 machine learning models into consideration:
+1. Decision Tree classifier:
+DT is a supervised algorithm that creates a classification model by construction a decision tree.
+Every hub in the tree determines a test on a trait, each branch sliding from that hub related to one of the potential qualities for that property.
+2. K Nearest neighbors:
+K-nearest neighbors (KNN) is perhaps the most straightforward calculation utilized in machine learning for relapse and characterization issues.
+KNN algorithms use information and order new information in view of comparability measures.
+Categorization is performed by a major support to its neighbors.